Self-Funded Medical Plans

 • If the claims exceed the Annual Aggregate Attachment Point amount, then the stop-loss protection is triggered, and the employer is not responsible for any claims above $81,063.96 (Annual Aggregate Attachment Point

 The Stop-loss Premium is $12,894.72.
-The remaining amount, $6,166.94 are administrative costs, including a TPA (Third Party Administrator) who processes claims and manages the plan.
+The remaining amount, $6,166.94 is administrative costs, including a TPA (Third Party Administrator) who processes claims and manages the plan.

 Self-funded medical plan -premium breakdown